SharePoint/sp-dev-docs/docs/schema/view-element-list.md

 <tbody>
 <tr class="odd">
 <td align="left"><p>**AggregateView**</p></td>
-<td align="left"><p>Optional **Boolean</span>. <span class="keyword">TRUE</span> to specify that the view is a Merge Forms view used in an XML Form library.
+<td align="left"><p>Optional **Boolean</span>. **TRUE</span> to specify that the view is a Merge Forms view used in an XML Form library.
 By default, an XML Form library has a Merge Forms view that is initially hidden.
-When an XML editor is used to publish an XML Form Properties (XFP) file to the Forms directory of the library, along with a template used by the editor, the <span class="keyword">AggregateView** attribute identifies the Merge Forms view.
+When an XML editor is used to publish an XML Form Properties (XFP) file to the Forms directory of the library, along with a template used by the editor, the **AggregateView** attribute identifies the Merge Forms view.
 This view can be made visible or hidden, depending on whether the list template or definition for the library supports data merging.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**BaseViewID**</p></td>